Code-Institute-Submissions/JessPorto-HandsBridge_JuneResub/README.md

 ### Fixed Bugs

-- Initialy the page presented responsiveness issues on mobile devices that were fixed.
+- Initialy the page presented responsiveness issues on mobile devices that were fixed in this version.

 ## Deployment